opendatasoft/slate/source/includes/_dataset_actions.md

 # Dataset actions

-A state of a dataset can be changed by triggering actions.
+The state of a dataset can be changed by triggering actions.
 An action can make the dataset available through the search API or remove it from the search API.
+Available actions are:
+- publish a dataset
+- unpublish a dataset
+- abort a processing
+- save a new version

 ## Publish a dataset